microsoft/ps-rule/docs/upgrade-notes.md

 Two breaking changes occurred as a result of this.

 1. The repository root uses the type `PSRule.Data.RepositoryInfo` instead of `System.IO.DirectoryInfo`.
-Rules that previously used `-Type 'System.IO.DirectoryInfo'` should now used `-Type 'PSRule.Data.RepositoryInfo'`.
+Rules that previously used `-Type 'System.IO.DirectoryInfo'` should now use `-Type 'PSRule.Data.RepositoryInfo'`.
 2. Each repository file now uses the type `PSRule.Data.InputFileInfo` instead of `System.IO.FileInfo`.
 Additionally, PSRule automatically uses the file extension for type binding.
 Rules that previously used `-Type 'System.IO.FileInfo'` should now use the file extension.